Askarali-N/Askarali-N/README.md

 <p align="center">

 </p>
-🚀 Passionate **Researcher & Developer** with expertise in **sensor integration, AI automation, and IoT-based solutions**.
+🚀 Passionate Researcher & Developer with expertise in sensor integration, AI automation, and IoT-based solutions.
-⚙️ Constantly exploring new **technologies, robotics, and AI-driven systems** to solve real-world problems.
+⚙️ Constantly exploring new technologies, robotics, and AI-driven systems to solve real-world problems.
-🎯 Believer in **tech-driven industrial transformations** for a smarter future!
+🎯 Believer in tech-driven industrial transformations for a smarter future!

 ---